Lexxx0806/data-structures-project/README.md

 [ ] Update server.py:

-[ ] The server is generating random points right now.
-We need to copy the LISTING_TEMPLATES array from script.js into server.py so the server has the same rich data.
+[ ] The server is currently generating simple dots.
+We need to copy the LISTING_TEMPLATES array from script.js into server.py.

-[ ] Update the generateRandomPoints function in server.py to use these templates (just like script.js does).
+[ ] Update the generateRandomPoints function in server.py to use these templates.

-[ ] Update the /search function.
-Right now, it sends back [{x, y}, ...].
-It needs to send back the full point object (title, price, photos, etc.) so the sidebar can be built.
+[ ] Update the /search function to send back the full point object (title, price, photos) so the sidebar works.

 [ ] Test:

-[ ] Test your /search endpoint (using a tool like Postman) to make sure it returns the correct list of full listing objects.
+[ ] Use Postman or a test script to ensure /search returns the correct data.

 🟡 TO-DO: Team 2 (Dan & Laila) - Front-End

-Your "slow mode" is working, but your final job is to connect to Team 1.

-[ ] Understand the new code:

-[ ] Run git pull!

-[ ] Open index.html, style.css, and script.js and see how the new sidebar and image gallery work.
+Your main job is to polish the UI and prepare for integration.

-[ ] Polish:
+[ ] Polish & Improvements (Optional but Recommended):

-[ ] Feel free to improve style.css.
-Change colors, fonts, or alignments.

-[ ] Add more real images to the fakeimages folder and update the LISTING_TEMPLATES array in script.js.
-(Make sure to tell Team 1, so they can copy the new array to server.py!)
+[ ] Pointer Cursor: Make the mouse cursor change to a "pointer hand" when hovering over a green/found dot (in script.js).

+[ ] Custom Scrollbar: Style the sidebar scrollbar to match the dark theme (in style.css).

+[ ] Empty State: Add a friendly "No listings found" message/icon to the sidebar when the search returns 0 results (in script.js).

 [ ] Final Integration (Waiting on Team 1):

-[ ] This is the last and most important step.

-[ ] Go to script.js and find the mouseup function.

-[ ] Delete the "Slow Search" loop.
+[ ] Delete the "Slow Search" loop in script.js.

-[ ] Implement the "Fast Search" by adding the fetch() command to call Team 1's server (http://127.0.0.1:5000/search).
+[ ] Implement the "Fast Search" using fetch() to call Team 1's server (http://127.0.0.1:5000/search).

-[ ] Get the list of results from the server and pass it to foundPoints.

-[ ] Test the complete, live-data application.
+[ ] Test the complete application.

 🔵 TO-DO: Project Coordination